 One excellent feature on some top-tier digital models is duress mode.
 In the unlikely event you’re ever forced to open the safe involuntarily, you can use a special backup code.
 The safe opens normally, forestalling conflict, but instantly sends a silent alarm to your security company or police.
 That’s a strong security feature.

 One of the more common features included on most electronic safes is a backup mechanism, typically in the form of traditional key locks.
 While intended as a fail-safe against electronic failure or battery drain, the security of the backup lock itself becomes critical.
 If the key lock is rudimentary or easily compromised, it can tragically become the Achilles’ heel for the entire electronic safe.
-It’s definitely worth keeping in mind.
+It’s worth keeping in mind.

-Digital vs. Combination: Which is Better?
+Digital vs Combination Safes: Which is Better?

 Speed is where the electronic lock wins hands down.
 That instant availability in seconds is a huge difference from the slow, patient rotation of a dial.
 Computerized systems also offer advanced features impossible for mechanical locks, like audit trails to see who opened the safe, or the life-saving duress feature.